open-ephys/acq-board-docs/source/User-Manual/Quickstart-guide.rst

    An example signal chain in the Open Ephys GUI to acquire data with the Acquisition Board.

 1. With the Acquisition Board plugged in, powered and connected to hardware as explained above, open the Open Ephys GUI.
-2. Load the default configuration for the Acquisition Board from the pop-up, or build your own by dragging at least the following processors onto the Signal Chain:
+2. Load the default configuration for the Acquisition Board from the pop-up, or build your own by dragging at least the following processors from the left onto the Signal Chain at the bottom:

    - An `Acquisition Board processor <https://open-ephys.github.io/gui-docs/User-Manual/Plugins/Acquisition-Board.html>`_